nekoduykod/pyspark-databases-etl/README.md

 ## About The Project

 This PySpark ETL project was aimed to gain practice.
 Previous one was about a dataset replication between two databases using pandas, SQLAlchemy.
 While pandas is suitable for small datasets, for larger volumes like gigabytes and terabytes, Apache Spark becomes essential.
 Spark, an open-source distributed computing framework, handles extensive data processing.
 PySpark, a Python API for Spark, marries Spark's power with Python's simplicity, making it a preferred choice for big data tasks.
-The value of Python is high in data engineering.
-It is necessary to enhance Python expertise.
+Python's importance in data engineering is undeniable.
+It is important to enhance Python proficiency.

 <img src="img/pyspark%20proj.jpg" />